 So you’ve made (or are thinking about making!) the big jump into one of the biggest life investments you will make- buying your first home.
 This will be one of the most exciting chapters in your life but it won’t come stress-free.
-Owning a house and making it your home is such a fun experience, but this isn’t quite the same case with the accompanying work, maintenance, and costs.
+Owning a house and making it your home is such a fun experience.
+However, this isn’t quite the same case with the accompanying work and maintenance costs.
 Don’t panic- owning a home isn’t only reserved for those with an endless supply of money.
 Staying educated on the home buying process, as well as tips and tricks of homeownership will help you navigate this new challenge as smoothly as possible.
 Here are seven first time homeowner tips to help you be prepared for whatever comes your way.

 Rely on strict budgeting

 Being money conscious is, of course, always a good idea.
 Owning a home can bring with it a dramatic change in your expenses.
 Therefore, strict budgeting for the first year is an important first time homeowner tip.
 Even if your mortgage isn’t that much different than what you were previously paying in rent, you’ll definitely encounter changes in utilities and additional expenses such as taxes on your home.
 If you research the true cost of owning a home, you’ll find that property taxes, homeowner’s insurance, and basic utilities to support a whole house rather than a small apartment will add thousands to your annual total.

 In order to not live above your means, set a budget that is only slightly bigger than what you would have spent before you became a homeowner.
 This will help you save a cushion for any home emergencies that may arise as well as safely learn how to live within your new lifestyle.
 Stick to this budget for six months then allow yourself a little leeway.
 At the one year mark, reevaluate what spending is most realistic for your living arrangement.